parkerdan/rn-header/README.md

 ```
 - To use as a scroll away header takes a little work to set up.
 - import `Animated` from react-native
-- Add an Animated.Value to the component state.
+- Add an Animated.Value to the constructor.
 Need a `scrollY` so the Header can respond properly
 - Can use with Listview or ScrollView.
 - SET UP THE ONSCROLL PROP TO MATCH THIS EXAMPLE
 - If you don't `use scrollEventThrottle` you're gonna have a bad time...mmmm-kay??